Raj Kapoor: Superstardom and international success (1949–1964)

 Several films released in 1949 had a major influence on Kapoor's career.
-His first release Sunehre Din flopped commercially, but the next one Parivartan emerged a commercially successful venture while his third release, Mehboob Khan's romantic drama Andaz, which also starred Dilip Kumar and Nargis, went on to become highly successful at the box office.
+His first release Sunehre Din flopped commercially, but his next release, Parivartan, emerged as a commercially successful venture.
+His third release of the year, Mehboob Khan's romantic drama Andaz, which also starred Dilip Kumar and Nargis, went on to become highly successful at the box office.
 This was followed by Barsaat, which he also directed and produced.
 The film went ahead of the former, eventually emerging as the highest grossing Indian film of all time, breaking the record of Kismet.
 It ran in Kolkata's Paradise Cinema for almost two years.
 The huge box office success of Andaz and Barsaat made Kapoor one of the leading male stars of the time along with Dilip Kumar and Dev Anand.

+The following year, he starred in Sargam and Dastan opposite Rehana and Suraiya, respectively.
+Kapoor also acted in the 1950 film Pyar, which was not a hit movie and not a popular movie, and did not receive critical acclaim.
+In that film, the singers were Kishore Kumar, Geeta Dutt, and Shamshad Begum.
+The film had a total of nine songs, with Kishore Kumar singing five songs which were two solos and three duets.
+The three duets Kishore had was two duets with Geeta Dutt and one duet with Shmashad Begum.
+Geeta Dutt singing six songs, which were two duets with Kishore Kumar and four solos, and Shamshad Begum singing only one song which was only one duet with Kishore Kumar.
+This movie marked the first, and last time Kishore Kumar sang for Raj Kapoor, and it was rare for only one male singer to sing in one film as in most of his films, more than one playback singer sings for him in his films, and Raj Kapoor's major playback singers for him were Mukesh and Manna Dey.
+He also acted with his 'discovery' Nimmi, this time opposite him, for the first and last time, in Banwra.
+He also reunited with Nargis in Jan Pahchan.
+Both these films went unsuccessful but Bawre Nain, where he was cast opposite his future sister-in-law Geeta Bali, for the first and last time, emerged as one of the highest grossers of 1950.